-Those who meet these criteria can apply their Post-9/11 GI Bill® benefits to We Can Code IT’s full-stack coding bootcamps in Cleveland and Columbus.
+Those who meet these criteria can apply their Post-9/11 GI Bill® benefits to We Can Code IT’s coding bootcamps in Cleveland and Columbus.
 For approved programs, the bill not only provides education benefits, but also may cover additional costs, such as housing, books, and supplies.
 In some cases, Service members may also transfer unused GI Bill® benefits to their dependents.

 Three of the top five most in-demand occupations are in computer programming.
 We Can Code IT helps teaches adults software development, preparing them for lucrative careers in the tech industry.
 With a special focus on inclusion in IT, we connect employers with highly-skilled diverse software developers and engineers.